 Project for Innocence Resources

-Students enroll for two semesters, for four credits total per semester or for five credits during the summer.
+Students enroll for two semesters, for four credits total per semester or for six credits during the summer.
 The course is open to second- or third-year students and satisfies the upper-level writing requirement.
 Criminal Procedure is a co- or pre-requisite.

 Elizabeth Cateforis joined the law school in 1999 as a supervising attorney in the Paul E. Wilson Project for Innocence and Post-Conviction Remedies.
 Prior to joining the faculty, she was an assistant appellate defender at the Kansas Appellate Defender Office.